Interactions between Hlawka Type-1 and Type-2 Quantities: Introduction

 For a glimpse of these results, we give some remarkable notes here:

-\begin{itemize} \item For a reversed version of the Hlawka inequality, Serre gave a demonstration in the future cone of Minkowski space \cite{Serre15}.
+\begin{itemize} \item For a reversed version of the Hlawka inequality, Serre gave a demonstration in the future cone of the Minkowski space \cite{Serre15}.
 In that paper, he shows: if $q$ is a quadratic form on $\R^n$ with signature $(1, n-1)$, then the length $l=\sqrt{q}$ satisfies

 for every vectors $x,y,z$ in the future cone with respect to $q$.
-In the present paper, we show a simple proof for \eqref{eq:Serre}, and give a systematic study for the Hlawka inequality on quadratic form (see Section \ref{sec:quadratic}).
+In the present paper, we show a simple proof for \eqref{eq:Serre}, and give a systematic study for the Hlawka inequality on quadratic forms (see Section \ref{sec:quadratic}).

-\item Ressel \cite{R15} shows a generalization of the Hlawka inequality for subadditive functions on abelian group.
-In this work, we extend his result to the setting of sub/super-additive functions on semigroup (see Section \ref{sec:semigroup}).
+\item Ressel \cite{R15} shows a generalization of the Hlawka inequality for subadditive functions on abelian groups.
+In this work, we extend his result to the setting of sub/super-additive functions on semigroups (see Section \ref{sec:semigroup}).
 For convenience, Ressel's result is provided in Example \ref{cor:R15} as an application.

 \item Takahasi et al \cite{TTW00,TTW09} study the integral analogs of the Hlawka inequality.
 In Section \ref{sec:integral}, we generalize this integral inequality to the form of positive linear operator, and their main theorem is rewritten in Example \ref{cor:TTW00}. \end{itemize}